RoshanRv/Bus-Route/README.md

 The Bus Route app also provides a list of buses that are out of service due to breakdowns or maintenance.

-The app supports internationalization which means the language can be switched b/w Tamil & English.
+The app supports internationalization which means the language can be switched b/w தமிழ் & English.

 ---